protocol/research-website/content/posts/202103-fosdem/index.md

 [FOSDEM](https://fosdem.org/2021/) is one of the biggest events for software developers building open-source software.
 Founded in 2000, the conference takes place once a year in Brussels, gathering over 8000 developers, hackers and engineers from across the spectrum of software development.
 Many of the contributors in the  IPFS/libp2p ecosystem have used FOSDEM as a meeting point and as an opportunity to demo progress in each of their projects.

-In this year’s edition, we were thrilled to present the latest developments on the IPFS, libp2p, Filecoin and a new projected deployed in 2020, Drand!.
+In this year’s edition, we were thrilled to present the latest developments in the IPFS, libp2p, and Filecoin projects, and in  a new project deployed in 2020: Drand!

 - **Molly Mackinlay**, who leads PL’s development work on IPFS & FIlecoin,  presented the benefits of building on top of IPFS and Filecoin and the opportunities these platforms create  for researchers and developers.
 - **Nicolas Gailly**, research scientist in the Filecoin team, presented [drand](https://drand.love/), a distributed randomness beacon, and described  the necessity of such a system in decentralised network setups.